Bmerc1/Casestudy/README.md

 ​
 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

 Based on the research undertaken, reviews explored and personal experience.
-My recommendation for PayPal would be to offer a borrowing/leanding platform similar to afterpay.
+My recommendation for PayPal would be to offer a borrowing/leanding platform similar to Afterpay.
 The rise seen in these platforms have grown significantly and has caused a decrease in credit card use.
 Although PayPal offer 'PayPal Credit' the purchase amounts are for niche products which are undisclosed to the public.

 As China only represents 10% of revenue for PayPal, there is a huge opportunity to serve a massive massive and offer highly competitive rates.
 My advice would be to build stronger and look at avenue at establishing the Platform and the 'trusted go-to'.
 ​